Ruth-ikegah/Ruth-ikegah/README.md

 ### Hi there 👋
-I'm Ruth Ikegah from Nigeria.
-I'm a Python developer, Microbiologist, Technical writer, Open Source enthusiast and a people person.
+I’m Ruth Ikegah, a self-taught Python developer, technical writer, [Github star](https://stars.github.com/profiles/ruth-ikegah/), public speaker, open-source enthusiast, and a people’s person.
+I grew up in Port Harcourt, Nigeria.
+I have a Bachelor’s degree in Microbiology.
+I am sparked about onboarding beginners into the tech system, especially the open-source space.
+Asides from being actively involved in tech, I am a social entrepreneur and a voluntary blood donor.
+I love making new friends over a slice of cake.

 - 🌱 I’m currently learning Django